Slide Menu

 SUB_Page_CreateRetrieve

 The most performant option is to have 'Close on click outside?' set to true and 'Interval offset (ms)' set to 0.
-This makes it so the slide menu closes when the user tries to change pages and the page name will update when the click on the tag to re-open the menu.
-If you do not want the menu to close when the user changes pages, then set 'Close on click outside?' set to false and 'Interval offset (ms)' set to 1000 or more.
+This makes it so the slide menu closes when the user tries to change pages, and the page name will update when they click on the tag to re-open the menu.
+If you do not want the menu to close when the user changes pages, then set 'Close on click outside?' to false and 'Interval offset (ms)' to 1000 or more.

 Demo project